oktadev/devdays-arcade-games/README.md

 ## Building and publishing the game binaries

-There is a GitHub action workflow (`.github/workflows/build.yml`) that builds and published binaries for Raspberry PI, Windows, Linux and macOS.
-In order to trigger e new build a new tag needs to be pushed.
+There is a GitHub action workflow (`.github/workflows/build.yml`) that builds and publishes binaries for Raspberry Pi, Windows, Linux and macOS.
+In order to trigger a new build a new tag needs to be pushed.

 1. Update the `package.json` and bump the `version`.
 For example `3.0.0`
 2. Create a tag `git tag v3.0.0`
-3. Push teh tags `git push && git push --tags` this will trigger the build and create a new release
+3. Push the tags `git push && git push --tags` this will trigger the build and create a new release
 4. Go to [release](https://github.com/oktadev/devdays-arcade-games/releases) and find the draft release.
 Edit and publish.

 ## Installing and running the game binaries